SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 TargetWhere you want it to be$15,000

-TrendUp, down, or flat (use arrows)
+TrendUp, down, or flat

-That’s it.
+That is it.
 Five columns.
 No more.

 Why this works: